Quick Answer

 Printing the code before testing

 Always test the QR code on multiple devices before printing.
-Ensure it works seamlessly by scanning with both an iPhone and an Android phone, if possible.
+Scan with both an iPhone and an Android phone if possible.

 Changing the WiFi password without updating the code

-It’s crucial to remember that any change to your WiFi password requires an immediate update of the QR code.
-This step prevents unnecessary frustration and supports the reliability of static codes.
+Any change to your WiFi password requires an updated QR code.
+This step prevents unnecessary frustration and keeps the static code working correctly.

 Using low-quality generators